 Read More: Best Anti War Movies of All Time

 2. Amelie (2001)

 One of the great French films by Jean-Pierre Jeunet, ‘Amelie’ represents everything innovative about cinema.
 While dealing with the central motif of loneliness, the film humanely ventures into the troubled life of contemporary Parisians.
 Fundamentally, it tells the story of a young waitress, an introvert, who ventures into positively changing the lives of people around her while battling to reconcile with her own solitude.
 Much unlike other movies about one sided love, it gives a quirky and pleasant feel to the audience through the employment of bright humor and distinct portrayals of humanity.

 Read More: Best Self Discovery Movies of All Time

 1. City Lights (1931)

 Charlie Chaplin‘s masterpiece is among the greatest films of all time, with a closing shot that still moves audiences to tears all those years gone by.
-Refusing to make a talkie even after the sound had come to film, he stuck with silent because he believed his comedy worked best as that.
-As the little tramp who helps a blind girl get back her sight because he loves her, he is superb, but that ending when she discovers who he is is heartbreaking, joyous and breathtaking.
-Basically, it is one of the rare comedies that makes you cry both out of laughter and out of sadness.
+Refusing to make a talkie even after the sound had come to film, he stuck with silent because he believed his comedy worked best that way.
+As the little tramp who helps a blind girl get back her sight because he loves her, he is superb, but that ending when she discovers who he is is heartbreaking, joyous, and breathtaking.
+Basically, it is one of the rare comedies that make you cry with laughter as well as sadness.